hjvf07/due_notifications_webhook/README.md

 3. This is your webhook endpoint.
 You can now send POST requests to it with your JSON payload.

+### 2.5 Put the Webhook URL in to Plugin settings
+1.

 ---

 ## Structure of the plugin